 Mandy Goodhandy is a singer, comedian, and author who dips into her background of Music Theatre and Cabaret.
 Her choices of torch songs and ballads are counteracted with her funny style when speaking to the audience.

-Mandy Goodhandy & her music partner Sebastian Ellis have been invited to perform at Winterfolk Blues & Roots Festival XIX ONLINE
+Mandy Goodhandy & one of her music partner Sebastian Ellis were invited to perform at Winterfolk Blues & Roots Festival XIX ONLINE

 as "Lady & the Rambler"